 Mixmax is a scheduler built into your email.
 Specifically compatible with Gmail, this platform is particularly useful for salespeople.
 Some of the sales features it includes are:

 - Sales dialer

-"This scheduling tool stands out for one simple reason: it allows you to schedule meetings directly in the body of your email.
-Not only does this facilitate the conversion in outbound outreach campaigns, but it also cuts excess friction in all communication points that leads to a meeting."
+Not only does this facilitate the conversion in outbound outreach campaigns, but it also cuts excess friction in all communication points that leads to a meeting.

-WhenIsGood is a very simplistic option, but it's effective for group scheduling.
-Though other options might be better for those who need a feature-intensive service, this is a good option for your basic needs.
+While WhenIsGood is one of the more simplistic schedulers on this list, it's still incredibly effective for group scheduling.
+Though other choices might be better for those who need a feature-intensive service, this is a good option for your basic needs.

 First, you create an account and set up a calendar covering the days you're available.
-You can choose time slots based off of your meeting length requirements and select the time window you're available.
-Once you've chosen a time window, you can add your information and create the event.
+You can choose time slots based off of your meeting length requirements and select an open time window.
+Once you've chosen your preferred time frame, you can add your information and create the event.